If your book isn’t selling as well as you’d like, it might be time to take a look at the keywords you’re using.

 When you go to publish a book, you may think of words your ideal reader would type into Amazon to search for a book like yours.
 The problem is that the market sometimes doesn’t think that way, and the truth is, we need to do our research in order to figure out what people are typing into Amazon and, more importantly, how many people type those keywords in Amazon.

-As many of you know, I’ve created a tool called KDP Rocket that will help you get that information.
+As many of you know, I’ve created a tool called Publisher Rocket that will help you get that information.
 It will tell you what people are typing into Amazon, and how many of them are doing so.

 Ranking is important for keyword searches